ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 ### cutURLParameter(URL, name)

-Removes the `name` URL parameter, if present.
+Removes the `name` parameter from URL, if present.
 This function works under the assumption that the parameter name is encoded in the URL exactly the same way as in the passed argument.

 **Syntax**